CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 2: Accessing Barracuda Dashboard.md

    ![](../images/Picture17.jpg)

- # Proceed to Task 2 - Configuring Barracuda Firewall
+ # Proceed to Task 2 - Getting started with the Azure Portal**